catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

 # Swapper Frontend

 :::note
-This guide is meant to be followed along side [Swapper Frontend](https://github.com/gardenfi/swapper-frontend) and is not meant for production use; it is merely an example to help you get started with the SDK.
+This guide is meant to be followed alongside [Swapper Frontend](https://github.com/gardenfi/swapper-frontend) and is not meant for production use; it is merely an example to help you get started with the SDK.
 :::

 ## Introduction